osmond/flora/README.md

   - Complete or snooze tasks directly from the list
   - Completing a task automatically logs a care event on the plant
   - Swipe right on a task to mark it as done
+  - Celebrate completed tasks with a burst of confetti
   - Timezone-aware scheduling keeps tasks aligned with your local day

 - 🪴 **Plant Detail Pages**